Travel Photography in Los Angeles with Jake Isham

 An image that tells a story.
 A photo that creates a dream.
-Few months ago I received a beautiful compliment from a lady somewhere in US, over 20,000 km from where I was.
-She told me “Thanks Stef, I am travelling through your images”.
+A few months ago I received a beautiful compliment from a lady somewhere in the US, over 20,000 km from where I was.
+She told me “Thanks Stef, I am traveling through your images”.

 Jake is absolutely a dream maker.
-Through his images you can feel Los Angeles and you can visit all the places he has travelled to.
+Through his images, you can feel Los Angeles and you can visit all the places he has traveled to.
 Fantastic.

 After all our messaging on Instagram, it is great to talk with you Jake.
 Could you tell us a bit more about you and your work?